langchr86/homesensor/software/README.md

 Open the sub folder `software` in vscode.
 Now you start compilation and flashing with the control elements in the bottom status line of vscode.

+If the serial adapter of the ESP is not detected you may need the corresponding driver.
+Usually the one in the `driver` subfolder is working on Windows 10.

 Configuration